Frequently Asked Questions

 What are the entry requirements?

-Normally the entry requirements for our BEng and BSc programmes are AAB or ABB points from 3 A-levels and for MEng programmes are AAA points from 3 A-levels.
+Normally the entry requirements for our BEng programmes are AAB or ABB points from 3 A-levels and for MEng programmes are AAA points from 3 A-levels.
 For more details, see the Entry Requirements Page.

 What is the difference between the BEng and MEng Programmes?